OutOfOrangeJuice/Tides-of-Fate/Character Creation/Classes/Privateer/Class Summary.md

 The Privateer class is a martial class which balances abilities which assist both in combat and out of combat, with a focus on abilities that help when sailing.

 Privateers have various abilities that specialise in particular roles on a ship's crew.
+Basically, it's the yar har pirate class.